 Johnson said her mother still smokes regularly, which has reduced her pain substantially.

-“That’s kind of what showed me that marijuana isn’t this big bad that the D.A.R.E. program teaches us in elementary school,” Johnson said.
+“That’s kind of what showed me that marijuana isn’t this big bad (thing) that the D.A.R.E. program teaches us in elementary school,” Johnson said.

 Her mother’s marijuana use is what prompted her more recent interest in working as a “budtender.”

 In May 2017, Johnson began work as a budtender at Floyd’s Cannabis Co., a dispensary not even one mile west of the Washington state-Idaho border.